Higher education in Canada: Ontario

 The University of Toronto has the largest student population of any university in Canada.

 The higher education system in Ontario includes the governing Ministry of Training, Colleges, and Universities, advisory bodies, public universities, private degree-granting institutions, public colleges, private career colleges, and associations.
 In Ontario there are twenty-two public universities, twenty-four public colleges, and seventeen privately funded institutions with degree granting authority.
 Governance within Ontario universities generally follows a bicameral approach with separation of authority between a board and a senate.
 There are eight associations that provide representation for faculty, staff, institutions, and students within the Ontario higher education system.
 The public funding of higher education in Ontario primarily relies on cooperation between the government of Canada and the government of Ontario.
 Public funding of higher education involves direct public funding of institutions for instruction, investment, and research combined with funding of students.

 There are 24 publicly funded universities in the Canadian province of Ontario that are post-secondary education institutions with degree-granting authority.
 Each of these institutions were either established through an Act of the Legislative Assembly or through a royal charter.
 With the exception of Royal Military College of Canada, students apply to public universities in Ontario through the Ontario Universities' Application Centre.

 Ontario also has 24 publicly funded colleges, most referred to as Colleges of Applied Arts and Technology and three as Institutes of Technology and Advanced Learning, all of which are commonly referred to as colleges.
 All of the colleges offered 901 bachelor's degree programmes, as of 2023–24.

 The University of Toronto was established in 1827, making it the oldest university in Ontario.
 The newest university in Ontario is the Université de l'Ontario français, incorporated by legislation in 2018 but accepting its first cohort of full-time students in 2021.
 The next newest, Algoma University, was established in 2008 after gaining independence from Laurentian University.
 The largest university in terms of enrolment is the University of Toronto, which has 84,000 students across campuses in three locations.
 York University in Toronto has over 50,000 students, the second largest university in terms of enrolment.
 The U15 Group of Canadian Research Universities is headquartered in Ottawa.

+Toronto Metropolitan University (TMU) is one of Ontario's largest comprehensive universities and an example of an urban university model, with its main campus integrated into downtown Toronto near Sankofa Square rather than a traditional self-contained campus.
+The university offers more than 125 programs across multiple faculties and schools, and had an enrolment of over 47,000 students in the 2024–25 academic year.
+TMU has also gained recognition in national and international rankings, including placement in the Times Higher Education World University Rankings and Maclean's comprehensive university rankings.